zhongkaifu/Seq2SeqSharp/README.md

 ## GPTConsole for GPT decoder only model training and testing
 GPTConsole is a command line tool for GPT style model training and testing.
 Given text in input file per line, the model will continue generating the rest of text.
+This tool is pretty similiar to Seq2SeqConsole and most of parameters are reusable.
+The main difference is that GPTConsole does not have settings for source side and encoders.
+Its all settings are for target side and decoder only.

 ## SeqClassification for sequence-classification task
 SeqClassification is used to classify input sequence to a certain category.
 Given an input sequence, the tool will add a [CLS] tag at the beginning of sequence, and then send it to the encoder.
 At top layer of the encoder, it will run softmax against [CLS] and decide which category the sequence belongs to.